-There is currently no defined means of carrying signaling for transfer function, color space, and HDR-related metadata through the end-to-end supply chain.
-Gaps exist in the SDI interface, the HDMI interface, mezzanine file wrappers, and other areas.
-The Ultra HD Forum understands that standards bodies are addressing these issues, and looks forward to new documentation in the near future.
+As of 2016, there was no defined means of carrying signaling for transfer function, color space, and HDR-related metadata through the end-to-end supply chain.
+Gaps existed in the SDI interface, the HDMI interface, mezzanine file wrappers, and other areas.
+The Ultra HD Forum observes that standards bodies have addressed these issues and provided documentation, much of which is referenced herein.

-6.1.10 Peak Brightness

-Consumer HDR displays will have varying peak brightness, black levels and color gamut, so it will be up to the display or source device to map the color volume of the transmitted content to best match the capabilities of the particular display.
+6.1.10 Peak Brightness - Consideration of Production, Reference Monitors, Consumer Displays and Archive Content characteristics match that of the reference monitor, the consumer will see what the grader intended.
+In practice of course, consumer HDR displays have varying peak brightness performance, black level and color gamut, so it is up to the display (or source device) to map the color volume of the transmitted content to best match the capabilities of the particular display.